 Admissions Application Assistance

 The College & Career Center is located in Sousa #119.
 The Facilitator can assist students in the completion of college admissions, financial aid applications, SAT/ACT registration, College Searches, as well as Career Interest Inventories.
+Email the College/Career Center Facilitator if you would like to schedule an appointment.
 Walk-ins are encouraged during Senior home pass periods.
 Or... for a hall pass to be generated, simply ask your Counselor to refer you to the CHS College Career Center.